-Discuss about your goals and do not deviate from them as this may make the interviewer feel that you are confused and not well planned about your career.
+Discuss your goals and do not deviate from them as this may make the interviewer feel that you are confused and not well planned about your career.

 Always know what you should speak first and what last.
-In case you need to pursue further education along with the job to achieve your long term goals, then you can discuss about that as well.
+In case you need to pursue further education along with the job to achieve your long term goals, then you can discuss that as well.

 5. Ensure your short term and long term goals are interrelated:

-Your short term ambitions must act as stepping ladders towards achievements of your long term goals.
+Your short term ambitions must act as stepping ladders towards the achievements of your long term goals.
 Also, your goals must be related to the job that you are interviewing.

-6. Show your commitment towards the company:
+6. Show your commitment to the company:

-Obviously, you will not work in the company forever, but it is vital that the employer sees your interest and drive towards working for the company.
+You will not work in the company forever, but it is vital that the employer sees your interest and drive towards working for the company.